torvalds/linux/Documentation/filesystems/bcachefs/SubmittingPatches.rst

   land - use them.
 Use them judiciously, and not as a replacement for proper error handling, but use them.

 - Does it need to be performance tested?
-Should we add new peformance counters?
+Should we add new performance counters?

   bcachefs has a set of persistent runtime counters which can be viewed with the 'bcachefs fs top' command; this should give users a basic idea of what